philipperemy/cond_rnn/README.md

   <img src="misc/arch.png" width="500">
 </p>

-Useful if you have time series data with other inputs that do not depend on time.
-For example, weather data from two different cities: Paris and San Francisco.
-You want to predict the next temperature based on historical data.
-But at the same time, you expect the weather to change based on the city.
+Useful if you have some time series data with other inputs that do not depend on time.
+Let's consider some weather data coming from two different cities: Paris and San Francisco.
+You want to predict the next temperature data point based on the historical data.
+We expect the weather to change based on the city.
 You can either:
 - Combine the auxiliary features with the time series data (ugly!).
 - Concatenate the auxiliary features with the output of the RNN layer.
 It's some kind of post-RNN adjustment since the RNN layer won't see this auxiliary info.
 - Or just use this library!
-Long story short, initialize the RNN states with a learned representation of the condition (e.g. Paris or San Francisco).
-This way you model *elegantly* `P(x_{t+1}|x_{0:t}, cond)`.
+Long story short, we initialize the RNN states with a learned representation of the conditions (e.g. Paris or San Francisco).
+This way, you model *elegantly* `P(x_{t+1}|x_{0:t}, cond)`.

 ## Sequential API